 Our Training & Events

-Once your booking is confirmed for the Foundation course we will send an Enrolment Form which includes a request for a personal statement to explain your motivation for joining the course and we also request a photo for our records.
+Once your booking is confirmed for the Foundation course we will be sent details of how to enrol, which includes a request for a personal statement to explain your motivation for joining the course and we also request a photo for our records.
 The Learner's Handbook and Crossfields Programme Guide are issued to each Learner before the course.
 There are no entry requirements, although if you have been recently bereaved we would want to discuss the timing of your entry on the course.
 Our FAQs should be able to answer most questions but do feel free to contact us if you require further information.

-Following the introductory Foundation course, in order to progress to the full Diploma (Parts II & III) in the Living Well Dying Well Person-Centred Approach to Death and Dying, you will be required to successfully complete a progression assignment before enrolling onto the Diploma.
+Following the introductory Foundation course, in order to progress to the full Diploma in the Living Well Dying Well Person-Centred Approach to Death and Dying, you will be required to successfully complete a progression assignment before enrolling onto the Diploma.
 On successful completion you will receive a Progression Statement.

 The assignment consists of a short ‘case study’ scenario with personal reflections.
 This is designed to provide evidence of learning and understanding from your Foundation course, as well as your preparedness for the next part of the programme.
 Towards the end of the Foundation course, your trainer will outline the rest of the programme.